The Out About Scotland complete guide to Inchcolm Island and Abbey

-About Inchcolm Island
+About Inchcolm Island and Abbey

 Inchcolm Island lies in the Firth of Forth just six miles from Edinburgh city centre and one mile from the town of Aberdour on the Fife coast.
 Although relatively small at only 22 acres it has plenty of things to see and do and combined with the ferry trip from South Queensferry it’s a great family day out.

 Getting to the island requires tourists to board a charter ferry which will take them on an enjoyable trip under the Forth bridges and along the estuary before arriving at the small harbour on the island.
 A camera is an essential item to carry for the short journey as you will likely get to see some varied wildlife along the way, with seals frequently seen taking a rest on the buoys bobbing about in the water and large colonies of seagulls and fulmars living on the outcrops of rock surrounding the harbour’s edge.Read more...

 Things to do at Inchcolm Island and Abbey